Market Analysts see United States Steel Corporation [X] falling to . Time to buy?

-United States Steel Corporation [NYSE: X] jumped around 0.89 points on Monday, while shares priced at $24.46 at the close of the session, up 3.78%.
+United States Steel Corporation [NYSE: X] stock went on a downward path that fall over -0.62% on Friday, amounting to a one-week price increase of more than 8.93%.
 The company report on November 8, 2022 that U. S. Steel Reaches Tentative Agreement with United Steelworkers.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal